SabinSnider/SabinSnider/README.md

 </p>

 ### 🎨 About me
-- 🔭 I’m currently working on mobile app.
+- 🔭 I have 3 years+ experience as React Native developer.
-- 🌱 Currently Passionate about React Native and Flutter.
+- 🌱 Currently Passionate about React Native and diving more deeper into mobile app development.
-- 👯 Looking to collaborate with exciting team!!
+- 👯 Looking to collaborate with exciting team !!
 - ⚡ Fun fact: Beside programming, I love Football ⚽, Anime & Video Games. 😍😍</p>

 <!-- <br />